NathanHarrington/NathanHarrington.github.io/content/developerworks/os-78414-firefox-flash.md

 devworks_link: http://www-128.ibm.com/developerworks/library/
 shortname: os-78414-firefox-flash

-Flash players and o ther embedded applications in Firefox require their own hooks for keyboard and mouse input.
+Flash players and other embedded applications in Firefox require their own hooks for keyboard and mouse input.
 For years, Flash has grabbed Firefox keypresses, which stops people from using the keybo ard for navigation, creating new tabs, or even exiting the Flash focus.
 Learn